 Appointed by House Speaker: Barbara A. Frush

-Ex officio: Norman E. Astle, Jr., designee of Secretary of Agriculture; Fiona Burns, designee of Secretary of Budget & Management; Walid M. Saffouri, designee of Secretary of the Environment; Jennifer A. Raulin, designee of Secretary of Natural Resources; John Leocha, designee of Secretary of Planning.
+Ex officio: Norman E. Astle, Jr., designee of Secretary of Agriculture; Susan J. Gore, designee of Secretary of Budget & Management; Walid M. Saffouri, designee of Secretary of the Environment; Jennifer A. Raulin, designee of Secretary of Natural Resources; John Leocha, designee of Secretary of Planning.

 Staff: Linda J. Cross

 The Bay Restoration Fund was established in 2004 to provide funding for various environmental expenses in the State, including the costs of sewage disposal systems, Bay restoration fees, and upgraded technology at wastewater facilities.
 Created in September 2004, the Bay Restoration Fund Advisory Committee identifies additional revenue sources for the Chesapeake and Atlantic Coastal Bays Restoration Fund (Chapter 428, Acts of 2004).
 The Committee recommends ways to improve the effectiveness of the Fund in reducing nutrient loadings to the waters of the State.